opiter09/FF1-FFC-Chunk-Manager/README.md

 Here is an outline of the process:

 1. Download this repo itself.
-Github is a little weird about that, you have to click the green "Code" button and then click "Download Zip."
+Github is a little weird about that, you have to click the green "Code" button and then click "Download Zip".

 2. Install Python (3+) from https://www.python.org/downloads.
 If you are on Windows, you should get it from the Microsoft Store instead, to prevent problems where it can't find Python.